JoshAnness/Checkpoint/README.md

 #### Scenario

-The user is driving and wants to know about events around his route.
+As a user that is driving, I want to know about events around my route, so that I can plan accordingly.

 #### Dependencies
 GPS data is available, and the user has granted location access.